katakombi/LinuxMint-t490s/README.md

 * [X] Sound
 * [X] Suspend: S3 mode is supported
 * [X] WebCam throws a [kernel stack trace](issues/camera-stacktrace.md) but shows a picture anyways
-* [ ] equipped RJ45 adapter doesn't seem to work under Linux.
-I even don't know what interface this is using...
+* [X] equipped RJ45 adapter seems to work under Linux when a cable is being connected although transmissions were slow and flaky.
+Need to check this further...

 ## First observations